 Once you have your own homegrown saffron, you’ll be amazed at the difference freshness can make.
 Some of that difference is more than just freshness…

-Since saffron is so expensive, it’s common the victim of food fraud.
+Since saffron is so expensive, it’s commonly the victim of food fraud.
 Corn silk is cut, dried and died bright red and then sold as saffron.
 You might be convinced that your “saffron” is just old and the flavor is lost, or perhaps you’ve never even tasted real saffron in your life…just the imposters.

 Once you’ve learned how to grow saffron and you’re growing it in your own garden, you’ll be sure that every thread that goes into your cooking is the real thing.